Up here in Vermont, the winters are long.

 You can easily request a test through your local agricultural extension office.

-You can buy home pH test kits or meters at your local hardware store or online, though I would recommend getting a test from your local extension office at least once.
+You can buy home pH and soil test kits or pH meters at your local hardware store or online, though I would recommend getting a test from your local extension office at least once.

 The results of these tests are more comprehensive and they will tell you a whole lot about your soil, including information about any other nutrient deficiencies.